Start Strong at Duquesne

 (412) 396-6347

-To provide a six-day program for Catholic high school students to engage in challenging dialogue, motivating workshops and trainings, as well as community-engaged and social activities designed to enhance academic learning, personal development, faith development, leadership skills, and civic identity development.
+Our DULA program is a six-day program for Catholic high school students that engages them in challenging dialogue, motivating workshops and trainings, as well as community-engaged and social activities designed to enhance academic learning, personal development, faith development, leadership skills and civic identity development.

 By participating in this program, students will: